-- (a) Advanced Legal Research is an elective course for two or three semester hours of graded credit. - (b) It satisfies the Professional Skills requirement set forth in Section 2-601. - (c) Unless waived by the Associate Dean for Academic Affairs, prerequisites for taking the course are Legal Research and Writing I and II. - (d) The instructor of the course shall have the discretion not to give a final examination. - (e) In publications, the description of the course shall be approximately as follows:
+- (a) Advanced Legal Research is an elective course for two or three semester hours of graded credit. - (b) Credits earned in Advance Legal Research count toward the Advanced Practicum Requirement [part of the Professional Development Requirement described in Section 2-601 of the Faculty Policies Manual].

+- (c) Unless waived by the Associate Dean for Academic Affairs, prerequisites for taking the course are the receiving of credit in Legal Reasoning, Writing & Research and Legal Analysis & Persuasion. - (d) The instructor of the course shall have the discretion not to give a final examination. - (e) In publications, the description of the course shall be approximately as follows:

-Team-taught by the professional law librarians, this course features advanced classroom and hands-on instruction.
+Taught by the professional law librarians, this course features advanced classroom and hands-on instruction.
 The course will cover electronic database and Internet research, case law, statutory research, federal legislative history, administrative law, law periodicals, treatises and other secondary sources, practice aids, and news and interdisciplinary research.
 It is recommended that this course be taken prior to or in conjunction with a seminar, law review, or employment as a faculty research assistant.
-This course fulfills the Professional Skills Requirement.
+Credits earned in this course count toward the Advanced Practicum Requirement.